oreopie/physics-aware-dl/README.md

 # A hydrology-aware DL model for runoff modeling
 [![DOI](https://img.shields.io/badge/DOI-10.5281/zenodo.3856486-blue.svg)](https://doi.org/10.5281/zenodo.3856486)

-The code demonstrates the Keras implementation of the hybrid DL model as proposed in paper "***Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning***"  published in *Geophysical Research Letters*. [[link to paper]]()
+The code demonstrates the Keras implementation of the hybrid DL model as proposed in paper "***Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning***"  published in *Geophysical Research Letters*. [[link to the paper]](https://doi.org/10.1029/2020GL088229)

 Please refer to the file `License.txt` for the license governing this code.

 If you use this repository in your work, please cite:

-> **Jiang S., Zheng Y., and Solomatine D. (2020) Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning. *Geophysical Research Letters* (accepted).**
+> **Jiang S., Zheng Y., & Solomatine D..
+(2020) Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning.
+Geophysical Research Letters, 47, e2020GL088229. https://doi.org/10.1029/2020GL088229**

 If you have any questions or suggestions with the code or find a bug, please let us know.
 Contact Shijie Jiang at *jiangsj(at)mail.sustech.edu.cn*